-- 3.1 The port of entry (POE) from the components of the Proposed Development is Glasgow KGV Docks.
-This provides direct access to the trunk road network and is well known as a renewable energy delivery hub. - 3.2 If consented, SPR would then engage in detailed discussions with the turbine suppliers, haulage contractors, Transport Scotland, Police Scotland and road authorities regarding the port of entry strategy and delivery route.
-Blades for previous developments in the vicinity of the site have been undertaken from Glasgow and a significant number of road junction improvements have been made on the A75 to support these deliveries (to support other nearby windfarms). - 3.3 A route review was undertaken by video survey on Thursday 7th February 2019 from Glasgow KGV to the proposed site access.
+- 3.1 Access to the Proposed Development site could be taken from a suitable port of entry (POE) such as Glasgow KGV Docks.
+This provides direct access onto the trunk road network and is already known as a renewable energy delivery hub. - 3.2 If consented, SPR would then engage in detailed discussions with the turbine suppliers, haulage contractors, Transport Scotland, Police Scotland and road authorities regarding the port of entry strategy and delivery route.
+Blades for previous developments in the vicinity of the Clauchrie site have been undertaken from Glasgow and a significant number of road junction improvements have been made on the A75 and A714 to support these deliveries (for Kilgallioch and other nearby windfarms). - 3.3 A route review was undertaken by video survey on 13th May 2019 from Glasgow KGV to the proposed site and its access.
 This method allows a full record of the route to be undertaken, with notes recorded following completion of the survey.
 Not only is this process efficient, it also provides a much safer working environment for staff.
 The video survey allows a full record of the route to be kept for future reference.
-To accompany the video survey, various Points of Interest (POIs) were recorded using a Global Positioning System (GPS) tracker that logs the locations of points on the routes to Ordnance Survey (OS) co-ordinates. - 3.4 The site visit did not include any geotechnical, utility or environmental reviews and as such the information provided in this report is based solely on the observations noted on the site visit and subsequent swept path assessments. - 3.5 Plans illustrating the location of the constraints and a detailed list of POIs are provided in Appendix A.
+To accompany the video survey, various Points of Interest (POIs) were recorded using a Global Positioning System (GPS) tracker that logs the locations of points on the route to Ordnance Survey (OS) co-ordinates. - 3.4 The site visit did not include any geotechnical, utility or environmental reviews and as such the information provided in this report is based solely on the observations noted on the site visit and subsequent swept path assessments. - 3.5 Plans illustrating the location of the constraints and a detailed list of POI's are provided in Appendix A.